tfc/tfc.github.io/_posts/2016-05-14-converting_between_c_strings_and_type_lists.md

 };
 {% endhighlight %}

-This type can now be put into template classes as a template parameter, and the template code can access its static string member.
+This type can now be used as a template parameter by template classes, and the template code can access its static string member.
 Because of this additional, but necessary, indirection it is called a *string provider*.

  - **line 5** defines the recursion which advances through the string step by step, while appending earch character to the result type list.
 This is basically the same as in the example where we used variadic character type lists, but some more mechanics are needed to iterate the string provider.